captaincoro11/catoff_task/README.md

 ## API EndPoints

-## Create Request/ Signup Request
+# Create Request/ Signup Request
-# As soon as you start the server it will start locally on localhost:3000 and first to create the user go to route
+## As soon as you start the server it will start locally on localhost:3000 and first to create the user go to route
+## Used bcrypt to hash the password
 ```batch
 $ http://localhost:3000/auth/signup
 ```